serokell/serokell-util/serokell-style.md

 Use this rule until you are library creator and want your library to be abstract as possible.

-It is allowed to ommit parenthesis for only one type class constraint.
+It is allowed to omit parenthesis for only one type class constraint.

 If function type signature is very long then place type of each argument under its own line with respect to alignment.